All of Us Research Program

 Site Principal Investigator: Pamala Pawloski, Pharm.D., BCOP, FCCP

 Locations: HealthPartners Neuroscience Center in St. Paul; Park Nicollet Specialty Center 3800 building in St. Louis Park

-Purpose of study: HealthPartners Institute is part of the All of Us research program funded by the National Institutes of Health (NIH).
-The goal of the All of Us research program is to improve health for all of us, for generations to come.
-The research program is asking people across the United States to join and share their health information and other data to build a large research database that will inform future studies and may even help make the next big medical discovery.
+Purpose of study: HealthPartners Institute is part of the All of Us Research Program.
+All of Us is funded by the National Institutes of Health (NIH).
+The goal of All of Us is to improve health for generations to come.

-Inclusion Criteria: Patients 18 years old or older, current resident of the U.S., not incarcerated
+Inclusion Criteria: Adults 18 years old or older, current resident of the U.S., able to provide consent, not incarcerated

 The Connect for Cancer Prevention Study

 Study sponsor: The National Cancer Institute (NCI), part of the National Institutes of Health (NIH)

 Purpose of study: The Connect for Cancer Prevention Study will help us better understand the causes of cancer and how to prevent it.
 HealthPartners is one of nine health care systems throughout the country to partner with the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), for Connect.
 The study will include 200,000 adults.

 Participants will be asked to answer online health surveys, donate samples of blood, urine, and saliva, and share access to their electronic health records.
 This information will help researchers study the health and behavior patterns that may affect cancer risk.
 It takes time to understand the causes of cancer, so Connect will go on for many years.
 The longer you participate, the more we may learn.